alex222555333/SE-Technical-Assessment/README.md

 - Close the video file and the CSV file.
 - Output a message indicating that the data extraction is complete.

+**Instructions to Run Locally:**
+**Install Required Libraries**:
+   Open a terminal and run the following commands to install the necessary libraries: pip install opencv-python pip install mediapipe pip install pandas